 Market risk is the risk that changes in market prices, such as foreign exchange rates, interest rates, commodity prices and equity prices will affect the Group's income or the value of its holdings of financial instruments.
 The objective of market risk management is to manage and control market risk exposures within acceptable parameters, while optimising the return.
 For the Group currency risk arises from transactions in foreign currencies, predominantly US Dollars (USD), and Russian Roubles (RUB).
 For the Group interest rate risk arises from the exposure to Australian cash deposit rates relating to cash and cash equivalents.
-For the Group commodity price risk affects the valuation of the Royalty Agreement Liability, as the liability is determined starting with the value of the Amaam project, with its value determined using a Discounted Cash-Flow model.
+For the Group commodity price risk affects the valuation of the Royalty Agreement Liability.